KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 This article describes the KeyboardKit autocomplete engine and how to use it.

+Autocomplete is when the keyboard presents completions and corrections for the word that you are currently typing.
+Native keyboards also have something called Predictive Text, which is when the keyboard presents predictive suggestions based on the text that you have just typed.

+[KeyboardKit Pro][Pro] specific features are described at the end of this document.

 ## Autocomplete provider

-In KeyboardKit, autocomplete providers can be used to provide the keyboard with autocomplete suggestions as the user types.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types.

-Autocomplete can be performed with an ``AutocompleteProvider``, which is a protocol that describes how to provide autocomplete suggestions to a keyboard extension.
+The protocol describes how to provide autocomplete suggestions to a keyboard extension, as well as the types that should be returned.

-KeyboardKit doesn't have an autocomplete provider as it has for most other services.
-Instead, you can create your own custom provider or use [KeyboardKit Pro][Pro].
+KeyboardKit doesn't have a standard autocomplete provider implementation, as it has for most other services, since this is a [KeyboardKit Pro][Pro] feature.
+You can however create your own implementation and integrate with any service you want.

-## KeyboardKit Pro autocomplete providers

-[KeyboardKit Pro][Pro] unlocks two autocomplete providers when you register a valid license.

-`StandardAutocompleteProvider` is a locale-specific provider that uses on-device capabilities to implement autocomplete and basic word prediction.

-`ExternalAutocompleteProvider` can be inherited to implement autocomplete providers that communicate with external api:s.

 ## How to create a custom provider

-You can implement a custom autocomplete provider if you want to provide your keyboard with custom autocomplete suggestions, for instance from an embedded framework, an external api etc.
+You can implement a custom ``AutocompleteProvider`` implementation if you want to integrate with an embedded framework, an external api etc.

-You can create a custom autocomplete provider by implementing the ``AutocompleteProvider`` protocol.

-For instance, here is an implementation that just adds a suffix to the provided text's current word:
+For instance, here's a provider that just adds a suffix to the provided text's current word:

 ```swift